ginohuo/RAGFlowClient/README.md

-This project can help you interact with ragflow(https://github.com/infiniflow/ragflow) using the API method.
+﻿This project can help you interact with ragflow(https://github.com/infiniflow/ragflow) using the API method.
 Tested with ragflow v0.19.0.

 how to use it:
 Install-Package RAGFlowClient